Competition Rules

 Number of Digital Projected Images per entrant: 4.

-Criteria: Four related images to be judged together.
+Criteria:Four related images to be judged together.
 The subject can be any object, or set of objects, or an event (except those eligible for a Natural History Award).
-The accurate record of the subject is the prime requirement - digital or other manipulation of the original image must be restricted to minor retouching and not alter the content of the original scene.
+The accurate record of the subject is the prime requirement, NOT pictorial merit.
+Digital or other manipulation of the original image must be restricted to minor retouching and not alter the content of the original scene.
+Images should be technically accurate, show the full detail in shadow and highlight areas and in the case of colour images, be colour correct.
+In-camera focus stacking and/or multiple exposure is permitted but post-processed composite images are not.
 Prints and digital projected images should bear brief relevant information and have descriptive and factual titles.
 The set must have an overall title and each individual image may have its own title.

 Guidance: